acroice/acroice/README.md

 I’m a **Junior Data Scientist** with a strong foundation in business intelligence and a growing focus on machine learning for real-world forecasting and decision systems.
 My work sits at the intersection of retail operations and applied AI — using data to improve planning, efficiency, and business impact.

-🏢 Currently: Data Scientist @ Rossmann Polska
-⚙️ Building: GPU-accelerated forecasting platform (XGBoost / RAPIDS / FastAPI) 💡 Focus: demand prediction, anomaly detection, model optimization 🧠 Philosophy: “Less noise, more signal — data science that drives decisions.”
+🏢 Currently: Junior Data Scientist @ Rossmann Polska ⚙️ Building: GPU-accelerated forecasting platform (XGBoost / RAPIDS / FastAPI) 💡 Focus: demand prediction, anomaly detection, model optimization 🧠 Philosophy: “Less noise, more signal — data science that drives decisions.”